Editing Python code

-Member completions are shown automatically when you type a period after a variable or value, and displays the methods and attributes of the potential types.
+Member completions appear automatically when you type a period after a variable or value, along with the methods and attributes of the potential types.
 If a variable could be more than one type, the list includes all possibilities from all types, with extra information to indicate which types support each completion.
 Where a completion is supported by all possible types, it is shown without annotation.

-By default, members beginning and ending with a double underscore are not shown.
-In general, these members should not be accessed directly, but if you need one, typing the leading double underscore will add these completions into the list:
+By default, "dunder" members (members beginning and ending with a double underscore) are not shown.
+In general, such members should not be accessed directly.
+If you need one, however, typing the leading double underscore adds these completions to the list:

-from ... import statements display a list of modules that can be imported and, in the case of
+from ... import statements display a list of modules that can be imported.
+With

-from ... import, the members that can be imported from the specified module.
+from ... import, the list includes members that can be imported from the specified module.

-except statements will display lists of classes likely to be error types.
-These may not include all user defined exceptions, but will help you find suitable built-in exceptions quickly:
+except statements display lists of classes likely to be error types.
+The list may not include all user-defined exceptions, but helps you find suitable built-in exceptions quickly:

 Typing @ starts a decorator and shows potential decorators.
-Many of these items won't be usable as decorators and you'll need to check the library documentation to determine which to use:
+Many of these items aren't usable as decorators; check the library documentation to determine which to use.